 17. Reaching out to Facebook Communities

 Your favorite local Facebook community might be able to provide some insight on where to find the best affordable housing.
-If the group is focused on a shared interest, you might also be able to find a potential (and like-minded) roommate within the community.
+If the group is focused on a shared interest, you might also be able to find a potential (and like-minded) roommate within the community to split expenses with.

 18. Looking During the Winter